gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Enough, both of you.
 We have a stormload of trouble to fly through, and I will *not* have you two making it worse with your bickering."
-She stared into her tea as if hoping the dark brew might spell out some answers.
+She stared into her chai as if hoping the dark brew might spell out some answers.
 "I know it's a big thing," she went on quietly.
 "And I did think about turning them away, but Gas is right—they wouldn't even make it to Rancid.